ibm-cloud-docs/discovery-data/getting-started.md

           ![Shows the advanced text view with URL entities highlighted.](images/gs-doc-advanced-view.png)

-      1. To see how the information from the document is stored in JSON format, click the *Display options* menu from the view header, and select **JSON view**.
+      1. To see how the information from the document is stored in JSON format, click the *View as* menu from the view header, and select **JSON**.

           ![Shows the overflow menu options from the advanced text view.](images/gs-display-options-menu.png)